To graph a rational function:

 - The roots of the factors that you cancelled

-plug each one into the reduced expression to get its other coordinate.
+plug each one into the reduced expression to get its second coordinate

 - The roots of the reduced numerator

 each one is a point on the horizontal axis (which should be a solid dot).

 then you get a polynomial;